SaviorCheesus/3D_Fractals_Max.P/README.md

 The goal of this relatively simple project is to and adapt some of my prior knowledge learned in the past few months, and apply them in a project.
 I wanted to do something 3D, as I had not used it all too much.
+The idea to use fractals cam from some previous messing around I did with fractals, and I wanted to add another layer to that.
 <p>

 <h2> MileStone 1 : May 12th </h2>